mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 ### Microsoft

 If you read part 1, I share this story there, but here I want to better emphasize the networking aspect of it.
 On the second week of my freshman year, Microsoft came to my campus for recruiting.
 They hosted a "Demystifying the Technical Resume & Interview" workshop a few days before the career fair, both of which I attended.
 At the end of the workshop, which I found very helpful especially as a freshman, they opened the floor for networking and chatting.
 At this point, a ton of students leave, but a few Microsoft employees stay to answer any questions remaining students may have.

+Microsoft's recruiter for my school was one of the event hosts and was available for questions after the workshop when they opened the floor, so I asked her a few questions about hardware opportunies at Microsoft (where she introduced me to Russell - another connection!) and putting my unoffical company on my Linkedin profile.
+I have to admit I think I was pretty awkward, but I appreciate how she didn't really seem to mind.
+While we were talking, she seemed pretty interested in me as an applicant and invites me to visit her at the career fair a few days later with my resume.
+She also gave me her LinkedIn for us to connect.
+She probably met hundreds of other similar interns, so I didn't think she would actually remember me.
 ### Apple
 ### Northrop Grumman
 ## How do I do it?